Chart Color Schemes

 Cultural Diversity

-Ainslie was found to have above average cultural diversity, with 22.7% of its population born overseas and 13.1% speaking a language other than English at home.
-The predominant religion in Ainslie is Christianity, comprising 33.8% of the population.
-Notably, Judaism is overrepresented in Ainslie compared to the Australian Capital Territory, with 0.8% of the population identifying as Jewish, compared to the regional average of 0.5%.
+Ainslie's population showed above-average cultural diversity, with 22.7% born overseas and 13.1% speaking a language other than English at home.
+Christianity was the predominant religion in Ainslie, comprising 33.8% of its population.
+Notably, Judaism was overrepresented in Ainslie compared to the Australian Capital Territory, making up 0.8% versus 0.5%.

 Frequently Asked Questions - Diversity